chkware/chkware.github.io/docs/04-Examples/041-http-examples.md

 ---

 :::note
 - This page should be use as reference for specification files.
 - This page is subject to change.
 It is requested to check this page frequently.
 :::

-Case-wise more example can be found in `tests/resources/storage/sample_config` directory of https://github.com/chkware/cli repository
+Case-wise more example can be found in `tests/resources/storage/sample_config` directory of [https://github.com/chkware/cli](https://github.com/chkware/cli/tree/main/tests/resources/storage/sample_config) repository

-Following are the examples with HTTP GET method.
-Although all these example are still valid for POST, PUT, PATCH, DELETE, OPTIONS, HEAD method as well.
+Following are the examples with HTTP _GET_ method.
+Although all these example are still valid for _POST_, _PUT_, _PATCH_, _DELETE_, _OPTIONS_, _HEAD_ method as well.

-### Minimal request
+### Minimal request with HTTP GET method

 ```yaml
 ---